Chart Color Schemes

 Palm Island is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Palm Island's estimated population is around 2,312, reflecting an increase of 174 people since the 2021 Census.
-This growth represents an 8.1% increase from the previous census figure of 2,138 residents.
-AreaSearch validated new addresses and inferred this population change based on the resident population estimate of 2,323, following examination of ABS's latest ERP data release in June 2024.
-The suburb has a population density ratio of 26 persons per square kilometer.
-Palm Island's growth exceeded that of its SA3 area (3.6%) and SA4 region since the 2021 Census.
-Natural growth contributed approximately 99% to overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Palm Island's estimated population is around 2,323.
+This reflects an increase of 185 people since the 2021 Census, which reported a population of 2,138.
+The change was inferred from AreaSearch's resident population estimate following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 26 persons per square kilometer.
+Palm Island's growth rate of 8.7% since the 2021 census exceeded that of its SA3 area (3.8%) and SA4 region, marking it as a growth leader in the region.
+Natural growth contributed approximately 99.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population trends project an above median growth for national non-metropolitan areas.
-By 2041, Palm Island is expected to expand by 402 persons, reflecting a total increase of 17.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Future population trends project an above median growth for national non-metropolitan areas, with the Palm Island statistical area (Lv2) expected to expand by 403 persons to 2041, reflecting a total increase of 17.4% over the 17 years.

 Frequently Asked Questions - Population